-No. In Texas, you should not talk to the police without a lawyer if you are suspected of a crime.
+No. In Texas, it is generally not advisable to talk to the police without a lawyer if you are suspected of a crime.
 Anything you say can be used against you, even if you believe you are helping yourself.
-You have the constitutional right to remain silent and the right to speak with an attorney before answering questions.
+You have the right to remain silent, and if police want to question you about a crime, the safest course is to clearly invoke your rights and ask for a lawyer.

 The Legal Reason You Shouldn’t Talk to Police Without a Lawyer (Based on Texas and U.S. Law)